 4. Pack your emails with high-quality, relevant content.

-Never (and we mean NEVER) send an email just to send an email.
+Never (and we mean NEVER) send an email to send an email.
 Writing quality content that resonates with your target audience is essential for email marketing success.
-Make sure that emails are well written and offer valuable information to readers so they will open them in the first place.
+Ensure that emails are well written and offer valuable information to readers so they will open them in the first place.